psyeugenic/matstat/README.md

 Will Implement in Prio order:

-* itemfreq(a) - Returns a 2D array of item frequencies.
 * histogram2(a, bins) - Compute histogram using divisions in bins.
 * histogram(a[, numbins, defaultlimits, ...]) - Separates the range into several bins and returns the number of instances of a in each bin.
 * `chisquare(f_obs[, f_exp, ddof])` - Calculates a one-way chi square test.